freeburma/BurmeseFontConversion/ReadMe.txt

 ===== TO DO =====
 1. Have to develop for Burmese Unicode Conversion
-2. Have to convert to Native *.EXE for Microsoft Window Platforms.
+2. Have to convert JAVA Byte Code to Native *.EXE for Microsoft Window Platforms.